fayfaywcl/comp348ass3/README.md

 └── src/
     └── weather.clj   (contains the code)

-To run the application, navigate to the weather-manager directory, and make sure the weather-data.txt file is in the same directory.
+To run the application, navigate to the weather-manager directory, and please make sure the weather-data.txt file is in the same directory.

 Open the terminal and navigate to the weather-manager folder (if you're not already there):